Skip to footer content

 math.max C# (How It Works For Developers): Figure 2

-In the above code, we take two integer values, contentWidth and contentHeight, and use them to define the intended dimensions of the content to be included in the PDF.
+In the above code, we take two integer values, contentWidth and contentHeight, to define the intended dimensions of the content to be included in the PDF.
 The maximum allowable dimensions for the PDF are defined next.
 These limits (500 pixels wide and 700 pixels tall) ensure that the content does not exceed specific bounds, which might be necessary for maintaining a consistent layout or meeting design specifications.

 Next, Math.Max is used to calculate the final dimensions for the PDF.
 The method compares the defined content dimensions with the maximum allowable dimensions: